Global Television Network: 1970s–1990s

 The network continued to be limited to its six-transmitter chain in Ontario for its first decade.
 However, soon after Asper bought controlling interest in Global, he seemed eager to grow his chain of stations into a third national network.
 He started by launching CFRE-DT in Regina and CFSK-DT in Saskatoon, and winning a legal battle for CKVU-DT in Vancouver during the second half of the 1980s.
 He also acquired the fledgling CIHF-DT in Halifax in the early 1990s.
 Canwest's stations now reached seven of Canada's ten provinces.
 The Canwest stations purchased many of their programs collectively, and consequently had similar – although not identical – broadcast schedules.
 They did not share common branding, however – although stations were sometimes indicated as being part of the "CanWest Global System" as a secondary brand, throughout the 1980s and early 1990s they each retained their own branding and continued to function as an ownership group of independent stations rather than as a fully unified network.

 In 1997, Canwest bought controlling interest in the CBC affiliate in Quebec City, CKMI-TV, from TVA, which retained a 49% interest until 2002.
 With the acquisition of CKMI, Canwest now had enough coverage of Canada that it seemed logical to rebrand its station group as a network.
-Accordingly, on August 18, 1997, Canwest scrubbed all local branding from its stations and rebranded them as the "Global Television Network," the brand previously used solely by the Ontario outlet.
+Accordingly, on August 18, 1997, Canwest scrubbed all local branding from its stations and rebranded them as the "Global Television Network", the brand previously used solely by the Ontario outlet.
 On the same day, CKMI disaffiliated from CBC, set up rebroadcasters in Montreal and Sherbrooke, and became the Quebec outlet of the newly minted network.
-It also built a new studio in Montreal and moved most of its operations there, though the license nominally remained in Quebec City until 2009.
+It also built a new studio in Montreal and moved most of its operations there, though the licence nominally remained in Quebec City until 2009.
 Canwest's purchase of CKMI extended Global's footprint to eight of Canada's 10 largest markets (though Ottawa and Montreal were only served by rebroadcasters).